loydabuyen/tutorial-/README.md

 # tutorial-
-this repo is use to demonstrate how to create a repo as a leader
+this repo is use to demonstrate how to create a repo